Page created on June 3, 2021. Last updated on April 2, 2022 at 13:59

 Contrast-enhanced MRi is the gold standard.
 Metastases are usually multifocal and have large perifocal oedema.
 Biopsy is performed in most cases.

-Meningeal carcinomatosis refers to metastasis to the meninges from any carcinoid tumour.
-This usually results in cranial nerve symptoms.
-Tumour cells are present in the CSF.
+Meningeal carcinomatosis/leptomeningeal carcinomatosis refers to metastasis to the meninges from any carcinoid tumour, but most commonly from breast or lung cancer, or melanoma.
+This usually results in cranial nerve symptoms, but can cause any symptom of CNS tumour.
+Tumour cells are present in the CSF and confirms the diagnosis.

 Metastases to the vertebral column can compress the spinal cord and cause back pain or lumboischialgia.
 The primary tumour may be any thoracic or abdominal cancer, most commonly prostate, lung, or breast.